-- 9.11 In Section 4 liquidity risk is discussed and it is recommended that the liquidity of the Defined Benefit plan continue to be reviewed regularly by the Trustee.
-Also, Section 6.32 considered the potential impact on funding of having to liquidate investments at a discount. - 9.12 A review of the cash flows and sensitivity of the liquidity position to adverse scenarios is completed by Vision Super periodically.
-We understand that Vision Super considers the long term liquidity requirements in setting its strategic asset allocation and plans to reduce exposure to illiquid assets in the Defined Benefit plan to zero in the long term given the maturity of the plan.
+- 9.10 In Section 4 liquidity risk is discussed and it is recommended that the liquidity of the Defined Benefit plan continue to be reviewed regularly by the Trustee.
+Also, Section 6.32 considered the potential impact on funding of having to liquidate investments at a discount. - 9.11 We understand that Vision Super considers the long term liquidity requirements in setting its strategic asset allocation and plans to reduce exposure to illiquid assets in the Defined Benefit plan to zero in the long term given the maturity of the plan.
+This remains appropriate.